Personalizing Interfaces to Humans with User-Friendly Priors: Using User-Friendly Priors to Accelerate Signal Adaptation

 \section{Using User-Friendly Priors to \\ Accelerate Signal Adaptation}

 The interface is not sure how the human will interpret its signals.
 Here we apply our hypothesis that --- even though different humans interpret the same signals in different ways --- there exist underlying patterns that all users expect signals to follow.
-Returning to our example where the autonomous car displays its driving style with an LED light: we do not know if the human will interpret an orange light as an aggressive or defensive driver.
-But we can expect the human to interpret these signals in a proportional and convex manner: i.e., one extreme of the LED light indicates the robot is aggressive, and the other extreme indicates it is defensive, and the intermediate signals linearly interpolate between aggressive and defensive driving.
+Returning to our example where the autonomous car displays its driving style with an LED light: we do not know if the human will interpret an orange light as an aggressive or defensive driver --- but we can anticipate that the human will interpret these signals according to previous expectations on interface design.
 We encode this expectation as a \textit{prior} over the space of interface policies $\pi_\mathcal{R}$.
 By itself, this prior is still not sufficient for the interface to identify the correct $\pi_\mathcal{R}$ for the current user.
 However, we will leverage this prior to narrow down the range of mappings the interface explores and ultimately accelerate the co-adaptation between the learning interface and human operator.
-In Section~\ref{sec:m1} we review a task-agnostic method to learn interfaces over repeated interaction.
-Then in Section~\ref{sec:m2} we theoretically derive how priors can be incorporated to accelerate human-robot co-adaptation.
-Finally, in Section~\ref{sec:m3} we formulate intuitive priors that humans might expect their interfaces to follow (e.g., proportional and convex signals).